lusis/sysadvent-2014/sysadvent_post/index.md

 # Wrap up
 Maybe this post has inspired you to at least take a look at OpenResty.
 Lua is a really neat language and very easy to pick up and add to your toolbelt.
 We use OpenResty builds of Nginx in many places internally from proxy servers to even powering our own internal SSO system based on Github Oauth and group memeberships.
 While most people simply use Nginx as a proxy and static content service, we treat it like an application server and leverage the flexibility of not requiring another microservice to handle certain tasks (in addition to using it as a proxy and static content service).

+The combination of Nginx and Lua won't replace all your use cases but by learning the system better, you can better leverage the use of Nginx across the board.